pythian/terraform-chefsolo/README.md

 # chef-solo bootstrapping
 - Runs 'knife solo prepare' on the localhost using the ec2-user's private key.
 - Runs 'knife solo init' to create the initial chef-solo repository.
-- Downloads the hostfile cookbook
+- Downloads the hostfile cookbook and renders the default recipe (adding the latest 'chef-client' address).
-- Downloads the ntp cookbook and dependencies
+- Downloads the ntp cookbook and dependencies.
 - Adds the above two cookbooks to the run list for node localhost.
 - Downloads chef_handler cookbook, needed locally for solo operations.